Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Limitations and Future Work

 \section{Limitations and Future Work}

-A limitation of this study is the absence of real-world performance testing to evaluate the impact of incorporating personality data into SAMI’s matchmaking system.
-Additionally, we currently lack the ability to assess the system’s fairness across different demographics due to the limited sample size available within our research group.
+A limitation of this study is the absence of real-world performance testing to evaluate the impact of incorporating personality data into SAMI's matchmaking system.
+Additionally, we currently lack the ability to assess the system's fairness across different demographics due to the limited sample size available within our research group.
 The long-term effects of personality-informed matchmaking on social group dynamics also remain untested.
-Finally, our best average model demonstrates weaker predictive capability for Extroversion compared to the other two selected traits.

-To improve Extroversion prediction and align its accuracy with other traits, we are exploring prompt engineering techniques that may enhance the model’s performance and investigating hybrid models.
-We have also noted that the model’s strong performance on certain traits may stem from distribution bias, raising concerns about its generalizability beyond this specific course.
-To address this, future work will analyze trait distributions across broader populations, institutions, and multiple courses to determine whether the observed skewness is reflective of real-world trends or a dataset-specific anomaly.
-To assess SAMI’s effectiveness, we are conducting an A/B test on a live semester deployment of the system.
-This evaluation will examine numerous factors such as student engagement, perceived usefulness of recommendations, and homophily effects, comparing the original system with the personality-enhanced version.
+Our best-performing model demonstrates weaker predictive capability for Extroversion compared to the other two selected traits.
+Moreover, model performance varies systematically with trait distributions.
+The model's strong performance on certain traits may stem from distribution bias, raising concerns about its generalizability beyond this specific course.
+These considerations motivate ongoing work examining class-specific performance metrics and the reasoning patterns underlying model predictions.

-Further research will focus on optimizing the weight of personality traits within the matchmaking algorithm, testing our hypothesis that the current weighting scheme best simulates natural social grouping behaviors.
-Finally, we are investigating self-hosted LLM models, such as LLaMa, as a potential alternative for personality inference.
-These models could provide a more privacy-conscious approach while maintaining predictive performance.
-As part of this effort, we also aim to benchmark personality inference of existing models on student introduction posts, addressing the current lack of domain-specific performance data.
+To address these limitations, several directions for future work emerge.
+First, to improve Extroversion prediction to exceed SOTA, we are exploring prompt engineering techniques and investigating hybrid models.
+Second, future work should analyze trait distributions across broader populations, institutions, and multiple courses to determine whether the observed skewness reflects real-world trends or is dataset-specific.
+Third, controlled deployment studies examining student engagement, perceived usefulness of recommendations, and social connection outcomes are needed to validate the proof-of-concept architecture when comparing the personality-enhanced system against the baseline.
+Finally, self-hosted LLM models may be viable alternatives for personality inference.
+These models could provide a more privacy-conscious approach while reducing cost, though validation of their predictive performance on this task is necessary.